15th Punjab Regiment: World War II

 Men of the 1st Battalion, 15th Punjab Regiment taking up positions on the perimeter of Fort Dufferin at Mandalay, 10-11 March 1945.

-During the Second World War, the 15th Punjab Regiment raised ten new battalions.
+During the Second World War, the 15th Punjab Regiment raised / created nine additional active battalions.

 Most of the active battalions were engaged in fighting the Japanese in the Far East except the 3rd Battalion, which fought in Somaliland and Italy.
 The performance of the 4th Battalion in Burma in particular was outstanding.
 The battalion suffered 921 casualties and was awarded numerous gallantry awards including two Victoria Crosses to Lieutenant Karamjeet Singh Judge and Naik Gian Singh.